mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    support for python2 will be dropped before python2 EOL (January 2020).

 In this guide, python packages are installed using ``pip``.
-Other methods, such as from source or using ``conda``, will also work (see below RSCFIX for details).
+Other methods, such as from source or using ``conda``, will also work.
 Local installations (with ``--user``) are also recommended but not required.
 If pip is not available, install it using: